Feerse/Feerse/README.md

 <h3 align="center">A Passionate Web Developer from Indonesia</h3>
 <hr />

-👨‍💻 Some of my projects are available at https://hanif-portfolio.vercel.app/
+~~👨‍💻 Some of my projects are available at https://hanif-portfolio.vercel.app/ .~~ <br /><br />
+My new portfolio website is coming soon... https://m-fahmi-hanif.netlify.app/ .

 ## 🌐 Socials: